aarondraczynski/revolver/README.md

 * public/libraries/user/sounds/
 * public/libraries/user/videos/

+** Client installation **

-Chat participants will each need a copy of **caveatPatchor.js** on their system, with line 16 edited to reflect the URL of your Revolver installation.
+Chat participants will each need a copy of **caveatPatchor.js** on their system (included), with line 16 edited to reflect the URL where you installed the Revolver Web Companion.
 The JS file should be dropped into Propane's _~/Library/Application Support/Propane/unsupported/_ folder.
 This file is what enables Propane to play media and process commands from your Revolver installation.

 ---